quipucords/quipucords/docs/source/beta.rst

 For example, for a vCenter source where the name is **myvcenter**, the vCenter server to be scanned is the **192.0.2.10**, and the vCenter credential used to run the scan is **vcenter_admin**, you would enter the following command::

-  # qpc source add --type --name myvcenter --hosts 192.0.2.10 --cred vcenter_admin
+  # qpc source add --type vcenter --name myvcenter --hosts 192.0.2.10 --cred vcenter_admin

 Working with a Satellite Source